jmszq6/spot-livestream-pi/README.md

 > sudo apt-get install apache2

+Set up routing tables so all calls to Spot's IP range route through the wired network interface and everything else goes through the USB adapter

 Host the webrtc.html locally so it can be accessed via loaclhost (127.0.0.1) (this file will authenticate to spot's cam server and host a video feed)

 Install the Nvidia FFMPEG package which supports GPU accelerated decoding